 Why doesn’t water quality testing meet regulatory standards in many African countries?
 Aquaya launched the Monitoring for Safe Water (MfSW) program in 2012 to answer this question.
-Currently supported by a grant from the Bill & Melinda Gates Foundation, MfSW seeks to identify and evaluate constraints to water management in sub-Saharan Africa.
+The first part of MfSW was supported by a grant from the Bill & Melinda Gates Foundation, and sought to identify and evaluate constraints to water management in sub-Saharan Africa.

-Aquaya provides financial incentives to the MfSW program partners in exchange for improved testing performance and then monitors each partner’s ability to collect the incentives in order to identify and analyze the full range of factors that support or hinder improved testing.
+Aquaya provided financial incentives to the MfSW program partners in exchange for improved testing performance and then monitored each partner’s ability to collect the incentives in order to identify and analyze the full range of factors that support or hinder improved testing.

-We are using this analysis to develop a tool for assessing and guiding institutional capacity for African water quality management.
+We used this analysis to develop a tool for assessing and guiding institutional capacity for African water quality management.
 We have also developed a comprehensive analysis of microbial water quality in Africa based on the over 70, 000 water quality tests we’ve received from the program partners.

 Now in it’s second part, MfSW II is funded by the Conrad N. Hilton Foundation (CNHF), and is a four-phase program implemented at the district-level in Ghana, Uganda, and Burkina Faso.
 The program aims to identify water quality monitoring systems and interventions that will result in sustainable water quality monitoring that is not reliant on donor funding or other inputs in targeted districts.